ing-bank/rokku/README.md

     > NOTE: This session expires at the expiration date specified by the STS service.
 You'll need to repeat these steps
     > everytime your session expires.

 4. Technically you're now able to use the aws cli to perform any commands through Rokku to S3.
-Rokku automatically creates the user on Ceph for you.
 Since the authorisation is completely handled by ranger, authorization in Ceph should be removed to avoid conflicts.
-For this reason, Rokku sets the proper bucket ACL immediately after the bucket creation, so that every authenticated user can perform read and write operations on each bucket.
-   In order to create new users and set the bucket ACL, the Rokku NPA must be manually configured as `system` user:
+For this reason, Rokku uses NPA which must be manually configured as `system` user:

             docker-compose exec ceph radosgw-admin user modify --uid ceph-admin --system